0hlov3/0hlov3.github.io/content/posts/2025-02-5_The-Ultimate-Guide-to-WebAuthn-Fido2/index.md

 - The available alternatives to YubiKey and how they compare.
 - How to get started with a YubiKey, from choosing the right model to setting it up for different use cases.

-By the end, you'll have a clear understanding of how a YubiKey can help secure your digital identity and whether it’s the right choice for you.
+By the end, you'll have a clear understanding of how a YubiKey and other hardware security keys can help secure your digital identity and whether it’s the right choice for you.

 ## Why do you need a Security Key?
 Passwords have long been the standard for securing online accounts, but they come with significant weaknesses: